-Note: When adding or editing a postmaster filter, please keep in mind that they are evaluated in ASCIIbetical order by name.
+Note: When adding or editing a PostMaster filter, please keep in mind that they are evaluated in alphabetical order by name.

-To add a postmaster filter:
+To add a PostMaster filter:

 - 1. Click on the Add PostMaster Filter button in the left sidebar.

 - 2. Fill in the required fields.

 - 3. Click on the Save button.